yipeng/brown_corpus/README.md

 2) Logarithmic Binning:
-![log binned frequency rank graph](https://raw.githubusercontent.com/yipeng/brown_corpus/master/images/logbinned.png) This method is a bit of an overkill because there is little scatter in the tail.
-The graph in log-log would have looked like the one above so I made the x-axis linear to illustrate the binning -- the width of which was calculated with [Freedman-Diaconis rule](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule).
+![log binned frequency rank graph](https://raw.githubusercontent.com/yipeng/brown_corpus/master/images/logbinned.png)

+This method is a bit of an overkill because there is little scatter in the tail.
+Consequently, the graph would have looked like the one above so instead I made the x-axis linear to illustrate the binning process -- the width of which was calculated using [Freedman-Diaconis rule](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule).

 3) Cumulative Density Function (TBC)